 • submit their thesis by 16 or 18 December (faculty dependent) and their graduation request by 31 December for the autumn term 2025.
 Please check the Rector's decision to see which date applies to your faculty regarding the autumn term 2025.

-NB!
-Students who do not submit their graduation request by the dates mentioned above must be registered as attending for the following term and will need to pay the standard tuition fee.
+Students who do not submit their thesis and graduation request by the dates mentioned above must pay the standard tuition fee for the following term to be registered as attending and to be able to graduate.

 If you have submitted your graduation request and your residence permit for studies will expire before you receive your diploma, you should primarily apply for a new extended residence permit based on studies.
 Another option is to apply for a residence permit to look for work (Migri's website).
 You can apply for this type of residence permit earliest three months before you graduate.

-If you are a new first-year incoming student and wish to be non-attending for a statutory reason, please see the instructions on the following page: registration for the academic year
+If you are a new first-year incoming student and wish to register as non-attending for a statutory reason, please see the instructions on the following page: registration for the academic year (new students).

-If you are a continuing student and wish to be non-attending for a term or for an academic year, please contact: international-studentinfo@helsinki.fi.
+For continuing students, no specific reason is required to register as non-attending – it does not need to be based on a statutory reason.
+If you wish to be non-attending for a term or for an academic year, please contact: international-studentinfo@helsinki.fi.

-To be non-attending for the 2025–2026 autumn term, you must contact Student Services before 1 September 2025.
-For the 2025–2026 spring term, you must contact Student Services before 15 January 2026.
-After these dates, your registration cannot be changed anymore to non-attending and your tuition fee/scholarship will be spent for that term.
+To be non-attending for the autumn term, you must contact International Student Advice before 31 August.
+For the spring term, you must get in contact before 15 January.
+After these dates, your registration status cannot be changed from attending to non-attending anymore and your tuition fee/scholarship will be spent for that term.

 Important notes of non-attendance:

-• Being non-attending does not consume your study rights or use up your tuition fee or scholarship.
+- Being non-attending does not use up your tuition fee or scholarship.

 Exemption from paying tuition fees